One If By Land: In Defense of Tom Brady

 Don’t throw stones, Ray.
 I don’t care if you’re headed for the Hall of Fame for what you did on the field.
 Once you question someone’s integrity, it’s personal.

-Charles Haley - The recently elected Hall of Famer and the only player with 5 Super Bowl rings (Cowboys and Niners), now says Tom Brady is tainted as a cheater.
+Charles Haley - The Hall of Famer and the only other player besides Brady with 5 Super Bowl rings (Cowboys and Niners), now says Brady is tainted as a cheater.
 Haley, who has been diagnosed with bipolar disorder, once peed on the Niners President’s desk because he was mad at him.
 Treating people like crap was a way of life for Mr. Haley.
 Sexual harassment, attempted assault on a sportswriter and threats were par for the course.
 As much sympathy as I have for his mental struggles, he needs to shut up and turn the page.

 Marc Brunell - A solid starting QB for almost a decade with the Jacksonville Jaguars, added to the chorus Super Bowl week.
 Coming from a moderately successfully QB, this seems like sour grapes.
 I always rooted for guys like Brunell (especially when left-handed), however this is ridiculous.
 Tom Brady would beat Brunell throwing beach balls.
 And on top of that, Brunell is a very religious guy.
 Making accusations goes against his teachings.
 You can judge, but put it in context, Mark.
 Judge not lest you be judged.